 - Keep pets safe

 - Use alternative heat and cooking sources safely

 In Lunenburg County, neighbors help neighbors.
-After the storm has passed Comfort Stations may open to support local residents.
+After the storm has passed Comfort Centres may open to support local residents.
 These stations provide a place to get warm, re-charge devices, check on each other, and share information.
 Resources available vary with the community and resident needs.
-These stations are operated by the community for the community.
+These centres are operated by the community for the community.

 Twitter = @RegionalEMO